niravpansuriya/present-me/README.md

 - There two mobile applications - Present Me (for students) and Present Me Pro (for professors).
 - There is one web portal.
-- Now admin can use the web portal to add a person and assign them a role (student or professor) manually or by just uploading the CSV file.
+- Now admin can use the web portal to add a person and assign them roles (student or professor) manually or by just uploading the CSV file.
 - Now a professor has to install the Present Me Pro application and login with their credentials.
 - Students have to install the Present Me application and login with their credentials.
 - Now, Professor will add lecture details and these details are sent to the server.